you were born to be fit

 How did you do it?
 Not with hours of cardio.
 Not with leg day or arm day or chest day.
 You didn’t beat yourself up for eating the “wrong” thing.
 You just kept moving your whole body.
 You fell and got up again.
 Sometimes you rested.
 Each day you got closer to your goal.
 You kept at it consistently because it was WORTH IT.
 Plus, so many people were rooting for you!

 Yet it seems the fitness industry often wants us to go for quick, extreme methods: 30 days to rock-hard abs, 90 days of crazy cardio, 21 days to fit.
-These methods might get us results in the short-term—and we say *might* because if you’re like us, you make it through three days of sweaty flailing and painful joints and then give tf up—but for most of us, we’re right back to where we started within a month or two.
-And we often attribute these setbacks to a lack of discipline or our own aging bodies.
+These exhausting methods might get us results in the short-term—and we say *might* because if you’re like me, you make it through three days of sweaty flailing and sore joints and then give tf up—but for most of us, we’re right back to where we started within a month or two.
+And then we attribute that setback to a lack of discipline or our own aging bodies.
 It’s inevitable, we say.
 We’re lazy.
 We’re getting old.

 You’re older now, but the basic principles of living in a human body are the same as when you were first learning to walk: get a goal, work toward that goal consistently, and accept help.
-Don’t make yourself miserable—few of us are masochistic enough to keep doing stuff that sucks—but do challenge yourself.
+Don’t make yourself miserable—most people aren't masochistic enough to keep doing stuff that sucks—but do challenge yourself.

 At Restored Strength, we believe in you, and we’ve developed a supportive, science-grounded system called SMART Community Fitness to help you reach your goals in fun, sustainable ways.